requireiot/MySensorsTracker/README.md

 * see at a glance if a sensor has crashed, i.e. has not sent any messages for, say, more than a day
 * is a sensor node sending strange messages?

-For a detailed description of the intended behavior of the app (i.e. the requirements specification), see [requirements](requirements.md) .
+For a detailed description of the intended behavior of the app (i.e. the requirements specification), see [requirements](requirements.md).

+This is part of my home automation setup.
+For an overview, see my [blog](https://requireiot.com/my-home-automation-story-part-1/).

 Prerequisites
 -------------